SAP-samples/btp-cap-multitenant-saas/docu/4-expert/consumer-extensibility/README.md

 Due to the complexity of the SaaS consumer extension topic, the actual implementation details will not be covered in this tutorial.
 Please check the extensive official SAP CAP documentation ([click here](https://cap.cloud.sap/docs/guides/extensibility/customization)) if you're interested in further details.

-> **Hint** - SaaS consumer extensions can also be used in productive SAP BTP deployments but still have some limitations.
-It is for example not yet possible, to provide CSV files with sample data in SaaS consumer extensions.
-In our existing sample this has been solved by a workaround using "SELECT"-Statements on a DUMMY table to create a new entity with default values (e.g., required for value helps).

 ## 2. Prerequisites